reidbradley/prospecting/README.md

 ![docker pulls](https://img.shields.io/docker/pulls/jupyter/base-notebook.svg) ![docker stars](https://img.shields.io/docker/stars/jupyter/base-notebook.svg) [![](https://images.microbadger.com/badges/image/jupyter/base-notebook.svg)](https://microbadger.com/images/jupyter/base-notebook "jupyter/base-notebook image metadata")
 -->

-# Prospecting &#x2692; <!-- &#9874; -->
+# &#x2692; Prospecting &#x2692; <!-- &#9874; -->

 This project started as an effort to predict a 'prospect score' for each business in a list of current and (predominantly) potential customers.

-Though the initial goal was to provide a list to help prioritize sales opportunities (ex. rank order prospects by state), I also had some ideas about tying in Google Sheets to help with my typical ML workflow (data profiling, model performance reporting, and delivery of final predictions, revisiting column treatments, etc).
+While the initial goal was to provide a list to help prioritize sales opportunities (ex. rank order prospects by state), I also had some ideas about tying in Google Sheets to help with my typical ML workflow (data profiling > clean/transform > performance reporting > delivery of final predictions > revisiting column treatments >> etc).
 OAuth 2.0 is used for Google API authentication when using the `SheetsApi` and `DriveApi` classes, and the usual Sheets sharing options exist if you want to invite collaborators.

-I'll be updating this README and documentation in general...In the interim - as an example of how Google Sheets is used, the following table outlines the spreadsheets and tabs included in a typical use case .
-While I cannot share the prospect dataset I've been working with, I used an old [Innocentive challenge dataset](https://github.com/reidbradley/prospecting/blob/master/data/README.md) as an example.
+I'll be updating this README and documentation in general...In the interim - as an example of how Google Sheets is used, the following table outlines the spreadsheets and tabs which I have found to be useful.
+While I cannot share my original prospecting dataset, I used an old [Innocentive challenge dataset](https://github.com/reidbradley/prospecting/blob/master/data/README.md) as an example.

 | spreadsheet | sheet | note
 | --- | --- | ---